pyth-network/pyth-crosschain/target_chains/ethereum/examples/oracle_swap/README.md

 By default the frontend is configured to use the already deployed version of the oracle AMM at address [`0x15F9ccA28688F5E6Cbc8B00A8f33e8cE73eD7B02`](https://mumbai.polygonscan.com/address/0x15F9ccA28688F5E6Cbc8B00A8f33e8cE73eD7B02) on Polygon Mumbai.
-This means you can start playing with the application without going through the steps above.
+This means you can start playing with the application without going through the steps above (you might need to claim some testnet MATIC from a faucet if you don't have any funds on Mumbai).

 ### Build